๐Ÿ“ธ Grand Canyon Photography Guide: Best Spots & Tips (2024)

 Using the tripod for a self-portrait on the rim of the Grand Canyon.

 It is possible to capture some great photos nowadays with smartphones.
 However, for the best possible photos you will want to consider a camera with manual settings.
-We use the Sony a7riii and have been in love with it ever since the first photo we took with it.
-However, for beginners, you may wish to consider an entry level DSLR.
-This will allow you to learn manual settings and decide whether photography is something you enjoy enough to invest in.

 When traveling, we use the Manfrotto Be Free as itโ€™s lightweight and easy to carry on longer hikes.
 For times when we require something more stable, we use the Artcise Carbon Fiber Tripod.
 If you’re just starting out and want something cheaper, then this Amazon basic tripod is a good starter tripod.